inquisitor101/ASC2D/README.md

 # In a Nutshell
 * To download, clone this repository via: `git clone  https://github.com/inquisitor101/ASC2D`

-* To set-up Eigen library submodule, run: `git submodule init` followed by: `git submodule update`
+* To set-up the Eigen library submodule, run: `git submodule init` followed by: `git submodule update`

 * To install, enter `asc/` and run: `make`